CodyCahoon/things-to-learn/README.md

 14. When should I use `px`, `em`, `rem`, `%` in CSS?
 15. What are `min`, `max`, and `clamp` in CSS?
 16. What is ACID?
+17. What is a web worker?
+18. What is a service worker?
+19. How does a web socket work?

 ## Data Attributes